brooklynrm/Mech-105-Algorithms/LU Factorization/README.md

 ###### *Inputs:*

->A - coefficient matrix
+>1.
+A - coefficient matrix

 ###### *Outputs:*

->L - lower triangular matrix
+>1.
+L - lower triangular matrix

->U - upper triangular matrix
+>2.
+U - upper triangular matrix

->P - the pivot matrix
+>3.
+P - the pivot matrix

-### Limitations include:
+#### Limitations include:
 >Only matrices that are square can be utilized in this function.